The real way of making sushi rice for Nigiri sushi by a sushi master. There are 4 tips!

 In order to bring sushi to life, it is extremely important how sushi rice (shari or vinegared rice) is made.
 Let me introduce a cooking method, a top grade sushi master uses.

 First, wash the rice gently.
 Leave it to soak for about half an hour and let it fully absorb water.
-The first tip is to keep the water level of the rice even in this way.
+The most important point here is to keep the water level which includes the rice consistent (The first tip).

 The rice should be cooked with water with a ratio of 10 to 9.
 A little less water than the regular rice, so that it is cooked slightly hard.
 This is the second tip.